-In accordance with Section 504 of the Rehabilitation Act of 1973.
-Manor College does not discriminate against an otherwise qualified individual based on a physical or mental disability.
+In accordance with Section 504 of the Rehabilitation Act of 1973, Manor College does not discriminate against an otherwise qualified individual based on a physical or mental disability.
 Manor College will make reasonable, academic adjustments that do not change or diminish the outcomes, measures, standards, or grading policies of a course or program.

 To be eligible for appropriate accommodations the student must complete the Application for Modifications & Services Form.
-Once completed the Student Success Advisor - Disabilities Services will review the materials and discuss proposed accommodations with the student.
-Requesting accommodations is the responsibility of the student.
+Once completed the Student Success Advisor - Disabilities Services office will review the materials and discuss proposed accommodations with the student.
+Requesting accommodations and renewals is the responsibility of the student and should be submitted before the start of the term.
+This process ensures faculty is given time to make appropriate adjustments.
+Requests made after mid-terms may not be timely enough to ensure proper support for the student's academic success.

 Accommodations are in effect for one semester.
-Students who want continued accommodations must first register for classes for the semester in question and then meet with the Student Success Advisor - Disabilities Services to discuss accommodations appropriate to the classes shown on the student schedule.
+Students who want continued accommodations must first register for classes for the semester in question and then meet with the Student Success Advisor - Disabilities Services officer to discuss accommodations appropriate to the classes shown on the student schedule.
 Accommodations may include, but are not limited to: extended time for testing, testing in a less distracting environment, note taker, recording lectures, and/or academic support through the Learning Center.
 Due to the individualized nature of accommodations, academic adjustments, auxiliary aids, and/or services are determined on an individual, and course-by-course basis.